nastajus/wvchallenge-nodejs/README.markdown

     GET  /
 show landing page, with browse button

+    POST /api/file
+file upload of expenses in known CSV format. redirects to `/api/employees`

-    GET  /employee
+    GET  /api/employee
 list all employees

-    GET  /employee/:empId/expenses
+    GET  /api/employee/:empId/expenses
 list all expenses for a specific employee ID

-    GET  /expenses
+    GET  /api/expenses
 list all expenses

-    GET  /expenses/dates
+    GET  /api/expenses/dates
 list expense summaries grouped by month (potentially rename)

-    GET  /expenses/dates/:year/:month
+    GET  /api/expenses/dates/:year/:month
-*... partially works ...*
+lists an aggregation of expenses per selected month

-    GET  /expenses/category/:urlEncodedCategory
+    GET  /api/expenses/category/:urlEncodedCategory
 list all expenses with matching category

-    GET  /expenses/description/:urlEncodedDescription
+    GET  /api/expenses/description/:urlEncodedDescription
 list all expenses with matching description

-    POST /test
-upload CSV file submission. replies with merely text "test response"
+*NOTE: endpoints that use `:identifiers` can be accessed sometimes via clicking certain column fields.*

 ### **considering**
-    GET  /employee/:empId
-    POST /employee
+    POST /api/employee
-    POST /employee/:empId
+    POST /api/employee/:empId
+    GET  /api/employee/:empId
-    GET  /employee/:empId/expenses/:expId
+    GET  /api/employee/:empId/expenses/:expId

-.

-    POST /expenses
-file upload of expenses in known CSV format. (redo ```GET /test``` to accept both multipart CSV file upload & individual user-typed form submissions)
+*NOTE: None of these are required.*

 # Opinion on Challenge

 Having worked with all these technologies & concepts [for several years at Paymentus](https://www.linkedin.com/in/nastajus/), I simply hadn't put them all together until now, from beginning to end.
 It was a very rewarding process overall.
 To keep things interesting I decided to jump head-first into an area I had less experience with and yet conceivably would deploy faster: Node.js.
 With the bulk of that experience in Java, it was a fun experience, where I resolved many challenges.

+Learned a variety of technologies: node package management, various JavaScript coding quirks & it's various built-in libraries, some differences between IDEs Jetbrains WebStorm vs. Microsoft's VSCode, that TypeScript resolves down regular JavaScript and can enhance IDE static checking but not dynamic checking, how promises have evolved from libraries into defacto language constructs over the last few years, and probably dozens of other details.

 # Demonstration Thought Process